Malcolm Mitchell

-Malcolm Jarod Mitchell (born July 20, 1993) is an author, poet, and a former American football wide receiver.
-He was drafted by the New England Patriots in the fourth round of the 2016 NFL Draft.
-He played college football at the University of Georgia.
+Malcolm Jarod Mitchell (born July 20, 1993) is an American author, poet, and former professional football player.
+He played as a wide receiver for the New England Patriots of the National Football League (NFL).

+Mitchell played college football for the Georgia Bulldogs.
+He was selected by New England in the fourth round of the 2016 NFL draft.
+He won an NFL title with the Patriots, winning Super Bowl LI.
 His NFL career lasted only two years due to knee injuries.

 College career

 A graduate of Valdosta High School in Valdosta, Georgia, Mitchell played at the University of Georgia from 2011 to 2015 under head coach Mark Richt.

-In 2011, as a true freshman, Mitchell was a Freshman All-SEC.
+In 2011, as a true freshman, Mitchell was a Freshman All-Southeastern Conference (SEC).
 On October 8, against Tennessee, he recorded a season-high 126 receiving yards in the 20–12 victory.
 He caught 45 receptions for 665 yards (14.8 average) with a long of 71 yards and four touchdowns.
 Mitchell missed three games with a hamstring injury, but still finished fourth in the SEC in receiving yards per game.

 In 2012, during his sophomore season at Georgia, he played in 13 games making nine starts, and was second on the team with 572 receiving yards on 40 catches and played on defense through the fourth game of the season.
 On October 20, against Kentucky, he recorded 103 receiving yards in the 29–24 victory.
 Mitchell was the recipient of the Charley Trippi Most Versatile Player award.
 Mitchell practiced at cornerback and spent time there throughout spring practice as well.

 In 2013, Mitchell redshirted after tearing his ACL in Georgia’s first game of the season against Clemson.
-After Todd Gurley’s 75 yard TD run in the first quarter, Mitchell ran to the endzone to celebrate with Gurley but came up awkwardly, causing the knee injury.
+After Todd Gurley’s 75 yard touchdown run in the first quarter, Mitchell ran to the end zone to celebrate with Gurley but came up awkwardly, causing the knee injury.

 In 2014, Mitchell played in 8 games, making only 3 starts and caught 31 passes for 248 yards; he won the team's Comeback Player of the Year award.

 In 2015, as a redshirt senior, Mitchell started all 13 games and was named an offensive captain.
 Mitchell caught 58 receptions for 865 yards (14.9 average).
 On September 19, against South Carolina, he recorded 122 receiving yards and a touchdown.
 In the final game of his collegiate career, in the TaxSlayer Bowl against Penn State, he recorded 114 receiving yards and a touchdown.
 Off the field, Mitchell earned the David Jacobs Award, given annually to the player who best portrays courage, spirit, character and determination; the Haier Achievement Award, the SEC Community Service Team, and the 2016 Community Spirit Award.
 When he graduated, he ranked third in school history with 174 receptions for 2,350 yards and 16 touchdowns.